wel97459/FPGACosmacELF/README.md

 I'm also new to SpinalHDL, as of writing this.
 So this project gave me something to try and shoot for.

 To make verification of the CPU easier, I made the simulation capable of reading the [Emma](https://www.emma02.hobby-site.com/) debug trace log format.
-The theory is that the CPU should follow that same path as the debug trace log, if the Address or D register doesn't match the one in the log then there is a issue and it will halt the simulation at that point.
+The theory is that the CPU should follow that same path as the debug log form Emma.
+If the Address or D register doesn't match the one in the log then there is a issue and it will halt the simulation at that point.
-Using GTKWave you can view the output of the simulation and debug the issue.
+Using [GTKWave](http://gtkwave.sourceforge.net/) you can view the output of the simulation and debug the issue.

 The test program included uses the Floating Point Subroutines by Paul Wasserman.
-I copied the subroutines listing by hand into a hex editor, and checked them by overlaying a image of the hex code I copied, with the scanned images.
+I copied the subroutine listings by hand into a hex editor, and checked them by overlaying a image of the hex code I copied, with the scanned images.
 Included is a copy of the scans, and a copy of the binary file for the subroutines.
 Along with the assemble for the program used to test the CPU.

 If you would like to learn more about the 1802 processor here's a video about the designer [Josh Bensadon](https://www.youtube.com/watch?v=xwUrGlYN8eo), For infomation about the [Cosmac Elf](https://en.wikipedia.org/wiki/COSMAC_ELF) computer here's the wiki page.